-Here is a selection of books that caught our attention in recent weeks and months.
+Here are a few miscellaneous graphic artefacts that caught our attention in recent weeks.

-Here is yet another selection of books that caught our attention in recent weeks and months, reviewed by Lindsay Hargrave.
+Here is a selection of books that caught our attention in the dog days of 2019.